cloudmaven/dssg2017/_episodes/06-azurewebapps.md

 - "Learn how to use a Python IDE to build your web app"
 ---

+**WE MAY NOT ALL BE ABLE TO DEPLOY THIS APP SINCE WE ALL BELONG TO THE SAME SUBSCRIPTION.
+DEPLOYMENTS TO THE SAME RESOURCE GROUP MAY TAKE A LONG TIME**

 ## Prerequisites
 - Azure CLI you can mostly just use pip install azure-cli (More installation tips here: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)